thejjw/sunbeam-charms/charms/keystone-k8s/README.md

 ## Description

-The keystone-k8s is an operator to manage the keystone identity service on a kubernetes based environment.
+keystone-k8s is an operator to manage the Keystone identity service on a Kubernetes based environment.

 ## Usage